G-Professional/PS2-USB-C-PD-mod/README.md

 Notes:
   - output of stock PSU was 12.03V, triggerboard was 12.10V
   - personally, I dislike how incredibly tiny the trigger board is.
+  - Max amps of the trigger board is 5A but OEM is 7.2A.
+What power saving techniques could I use?
+A different fan, swap hdd for ssd, remove cd drive?
   - I wonder if there's a way to incorporate a power switch like stock.
   - With the final design, the fitment is very tight.
 I'm not actually sure if the trigger module can be removed with out damaging it.